JustinYKC/pains_filter/README.md

 # pains_filter
-A samll tool to screen given virtual chemical libraries by the PAINS filter based on SMARTS.
+A small tool to screen given virtual chemical libraries by the PAINS filter based on SMARTS.

 # Requirements
 pains_filter requires the following packages: